COP4331Group5/book_renter/CONTRIBUTING.md

 -   `pnpm fix`
 -   `npm run fix`

+(You can also use `fix:lint` and `fix:format` to fix an individual one)

 To simply check, call one of:

 -   `turbo check`
 -   `pnpm check`
 -   `npm run check`

+(You can also use `check:lint` and `check:format` to check an individual one)

+Continue to "Running NextJS".

+## Hybrid Development

+If, for some reason, you are having trouble with Docker's performance (E.g. the filesystem can be slower on some platforms), and don't want to go through the trouble of setting up a database, you can run the database in Docker and the dev server natively.

+To do this, install Docker and NodeJS, as well as any extra software you would like, just as described in the previous sections (except for Postgres and pgAdmin).

+Fork and clone the repository.
+Run `pnpm install` or `npm install` to install the dependencies.
+Then run `pnpm prepare` or `npm run prepare` to setup githooks for checking the linting and formatting.

+Then, run the database software by calling `docker compose up db`.
+You can also run the admin tool by calling `docker compose up db_gui`.

 Continue to "Running NextJS".